-In order to avoid the marriage which his parents had intended for him, he secretly left home.
-He spent all his life wandering: he was in Constantinople, Rome, Corinth, and he lived as an ascetic on Olympus for a while.
-St Gregory preached the Word of God everywhere, denouncing the Iconoclast heresy, strengthening the faith and fortitude of the Orthodox, whom the heretics in those times oppressed, tortured and imprisoned.
+In order to avoid the marriage, which his parents had intended for him from the time he began to grow a beard and mustache, he secretly left home.
+Due to the Iconoclast heresy, he spent all his life wandering: he was in Constantinople in order to denounce Iconoclasm, in Rome and throughout the West where he preached and worked miracles, he returned to Constantinople, and from there he lived as an ascetic on Mount Olympus for a while, where he was only recognized by his voice due to his extreme asceticism.
+Gregory preached the word of God everywhere, denouncing the Iconoclast heresy, and strengthening the faith and fortitude of the Orthodox, whom the heretics in those times oppressed, tortured and imprisoned.

-When Constantinople fell to the Turks in 1453, the relics of St Gregory were carried to the region of the Danube by a Turkish official.
+When Constantinople fell to the Turks in 1453, the relics of Saint Gregory were carried to the region of the Danube by a Turkish official.
 In 1498 Barbu Craiovescu, the Ban of the Romanian Land (Wallachia) heard of the miracles performed by the holy relics and bought them for a considerable sum of money.
 Barbu Craiovescu placed the relics in the main church of Bistritsa Monastery which he founded in Rimnicu Vilcea, where they remain to the present day.

 Apolytikion in the Fourth Tone